 - Vector-based graphics: Vector graphics are not made of pixels.
 They are comprised of paths (Bézier curves) that behind the scenes are mathematically described as perfectly clean lines, points, and curves.
 Vector graphics can be enlarged to any size with no loss of quality, so they are ideal for graphics such as logos and icons.

 One way to create a vector drawing/illustration is to draw it by hand and then trace it in Adobe Illustrator.
 You can also draw directly in Illustrator.
 Having artistic talent helps, but even if you can’t draw well in real life, you can still use Illustrator’s drawing tools to create things you might never have been able to create by hand.

 Logos & Icons

 It’s important to create logos as vectors, so they can be used at any size.
 Creating a logo in Photoshop as pixels would be a mistake because you’d limit the quality and size at which you can use the logo.
 Icons are used in websites, apps, print, and all types of design.
 These two are best drawn as vectors so they can be scaled without loss of quality.

 Vector graphics can be used in websites as SVG (Scalable Vector Graphics).
 Social media graphics often require converting your designs into pixel-based PNG or JPEG files, but it can still be easier to work with vectors during the design process.

 Fashion designers often use Illustrator to create patterns (controlling how art repeats within a pattern), explore color, and to show how patterns look in a dress, shirt, pants, etc.

-Adobe Illustrator is essential design app for many creatives to know, because you often need to create or edit vector graphics for use in InDesin, Photoshop, After Effects, and many non-Adobe programs.
+Adobe Illustrator is an essential design app for many creatives to know because you often need to create or edit vector graphics for use in InDesign, Photoshop, After Effects, and many non-Adobe programs.